NileshSK47/Ukraine-vs-Russia-Twitter-sentiment-analysis/README.md

 # Ukraine-vs-Russia-Twitter-sentiment-analysis
-RussiaVsUkraine file is for project submission with all group members name in it
+RussiaVsUkraine.ipynb file is for project submission with all group members name in it